 Of course, all this happens before the actual race.
 In the race, although the pit crew might have a race engineer, communications between the driver and the pit crew are limited to analog technology.

 And that might be a good thing.
 Telemetry is allowed in Formula One races, and it is part of why those cars and teams are so astronomically expensive.
 In 2005, a Formula One team might spend around $200 million, a sharp contrast to the $15 million spent for a NASCAR team [source: Wise].

 More importantly, NASCAR feels -- and many fans agree -- that too much telemetry can take the fun out of racing.
 "Keep our athletes athletes," is how Nextel Cup series director John Darby puts it [source: Wise].
 As athletes in every sport rely on increasingly sophisticated technology, it's likely that eventually Darby is going to have to be more specific.

-To learn more about stock car racing and related topics, visit the links on the next page.
+To learn more about stock car racing and related topics, visit the links below.

 - "Afar radios provide wireless data telemetry to enhance TV coverage of NASCAR and Indy 500 racing events."
 Afar communications.
 (Accessed 1/8/09)http://www.afar.net/applications/racecars/

 - Burt, William.
 "Stock Car Race Shop."
 (Accessed 1/7/09)http://books.google.com/books?id=mlJUZGa_LLwC&pg=PA66&lpg=PA66&dq=stock+car+telemetry&source=bl&ots=ne2AeXxShA&sig=HpVl0Vk7wxeRQu2dfRajdQl9yzU&hl=en&sa=X&oi=book_result&resnum=4&ct=result